 My last travel was in January 2020 when I solo traveled to my 48th and last south-east Asian country East Timor.
-It was a great start of 2020 and the plan was to explore up to 55th country by the end of this year but here we are, still exploring but a different city and state Victoria!
+It was a great start to 2020 and the plan was to explore up to the 55th country by the end of this year but here we are, still exploring a different city and state Victoria!

 In 2019 Economist Intelligence Unit (EIU) listed Melbourne as the second most livable city in the world, followed by Sydney as the 3rd and Vienna 1st.
 All my life I have been a Sydney sider and now I have made the crazy move to become a Melbournian during the covid time for a foreseeable future!
 Whether you are also moving from Sydney to Melbourne for personal or work reasons, I am positive these tips will help you on your interstate move.

 5 tips for moving from Sydney to Melbourne

 The thing is moving interstate is never easy but with covid, there is an extra element you have to think of.
 For years you could be minimalist and had donated a lot of previous clothing and furniture.
 But come the moving days, you still have endless things to pack!
 There are also so many things you need to take into consideration.
 From organizing utilities, researching and reading up on the rules upon arriving and departure, (at the time of writing October 2020 if you are moving to Melbourne from Sydney, there is no quarantine but VIC is in stage 4 lockdown so the advice is to obey restriction rules), booking flights even though you are not sure if the planes will fly to Melbourne!, and even changing your address for what seems like an endless list of services and authorities!